Hilbert space structure of the low energy sector of U(N) quantum Hall ferromagnets and their classical limit: Conclusions and outlook

 \section{Conclusions and outlook}

-We have proposed a group-theoretical description of composite fermions (electrons bound to magnetic flux quanta) by extending the fully symmetric and antisymmetric representations for bosons and fermions, respectively, to mixed symmetries described by rectangular Young tableaux of shape $[\lambda^M,0^{N-M}]$ for $M$ fermions with $N$ internal levels, bound to $\lambda$ bosonic magnetic flux quanta each (i.e. fractional filling factor $\nu=M/\lambda$).
-This picture can be seen as a generalization of the Haldane's sphere construction for $N=2$ to general $N$ and $M$.
-We have introduced boson creation and annihilation operators of magnetic flux quanta attached to the electrons and we have embedded the Hilbert space of composite fermions inside the corresponding Fock space.
-We have provided an orthonormal basis of the Hilbert space in terms of Gelfand-Tsetlin patterns $|\mb\ra$, and we have given the matrix elements of isospin $U(N)$ physical operators $S_{ij}$ in this basis.
-Several particular examples have been explicitly worked out to better understand the general expressions.
-Dimension formulas for irreducible representations of $U(N)$ of Young tableau shape $[\lambda^M,0^{N-M}]$ have also been explained inside this composite fermion picture of FQHE.
-Special attention has been paid to the highest weight state, which can be associated to the ground state of the system when a Zeeman-pseudo-Zeeman coupling is introduced.
-From this perspective, the ``spontaneously chosen'' ground state breaks the original $U(N)$ symmetry and the associated ferromagnetic-like order parameter $Z$ labels coherent state excitations $|Z\ra$.
+In this article we have presented several group-theoretical tools to study interacting $N$-component fermions on a lattice, like $\rmu(N)$ quantum Hall ferromagnets arising from two-body exchange interactions.
+We have restricted ourselves to the lower energy permutation symmetry sector (according to the Lieb-Mattis theorem \cite{Lieb-Mattis_PR1962}) corresponding to fermion mixtures described by rectangular Young diagrams with $M$ rows (the filling factor) and $\flux$ columns (Landau/lattice sites).
+We have provided orthonormal basis vectors of the corresponding Hilbert space in terms of Youn tableaux, Gelfand-Tsetlin patterns $|\mb\ra$ and boson/fermion Fock states.
+We have written general matrix elements of $\rmu(N)$-spin collective operators $S_{ij}$ in the Gelfand-Tsetlin basis.
+Several particular examples have been explicitly worked out to better understand the general expressions, specially the case of bilayer $\rmu(4)$ quantum Hall systems at filling factor $M=2$ appearing in the literature \cite{HamEzawa,EzawaBook,PRB60,Schliemann,Ezawabisky,fukudamagnetotransport,KunYang3,PhysRevLett.72.732,PhysRevB.51.5138,PhysRevB.54.11644} Dimension formulas for these irreducible representations of $\rmu(N)$ have also been provided.
+Special attention has been paid to the highest weight state, which can be associated to the ground state of the system.
+From this perspective, the ``spontaneously chosen'' ground state breaks the original $\rmu(N)$ symmetry and the associated $\rmu(N)$ ferromagnetic order parameter $\mathcal{S}$ [the expectation value of collective $\rmu(N)$-spin operators $S$ in a Grassmannian coherent state $|Z\ra$] describes coherent state excitations in the classical limit, whose dynamics is governed by a Grassmannian nonlinear sigma model.

-This group-theoretical picture of multicomponent composite fermions offers a new and complementary perspective compared to more traditional approaches to the subject.
-We believe that it will be useful, not only from a purely academic point of view, but also to better understand the underlying nature of the collective behavior in FQHE.
-The case $N=4$ has been extensively studied in the literature, specially the integer case $\nu=2$, either in connection with bilayer quantum Hall systems (see e.g. \cite{HamEzawa,EzawaBook,PRB60,PRLBrey,Schliemann,Ezawabisky,fukudamagnetotransport}) or with graphene \cite{KunYang3}.
-The fractional case is less understood and the addition of layers (internal states) increases the technical complexity.
-Our next intention is to analyze the ground state structure of trilayer $N=6$ FQHE systems at $\nu=M/\lambda$.